amnweb/yasb/README.md

-.github-widget {} -> Styles specific to the github widget .language-widget {} -> Styles specific to the language widget .disk-widget {} -> Styles specific to the disk widget
+.github-widget {} -> Styles specific to the github widget .language-widget {} -> Styles specific to the language widget .disk-widget {} -> Styles specific to the disk widget .taskbar-widget {} -> Styles specific to the taskbar widget
 ```